How To Change A Rooms Function and Feel

 Last time you visited I was selling-off furniture and I have since been busy making changes in how our home functions & feels.

 It was hard to part with our farm table but I had to be honest with myself and face the fact that it was simply too big for our small home, it never fit properly… not really.
 This was the third house we brought it along too, it made it ten years here at the cottage…. and it was time to let it go.
-It went to a new family and I feel really good knowing they will create new memories with it.
+Anyway, it went to a new family and I feel really good knowing they will create new memories with it.
 In fact, the new owner messaged me a few days after taking it home to tell me just how much they love it.
 That was incredibly kind and so comforting!!

 With the farm table gone our home is now looking like this…